uptonking/note4yaoo/note-react-router-docs.md

 # note-react-router-docs

-- React Router is a collection of navigational components that compose declaratively with your application.
+> React Router is a collection of React components, hooks and utilities that make it easy to build multi-page applications with React.

 # roadmap